AndreasMerentitis/LinkedIn-analysis/README.md

 (companies and roles, etc).
 This is done using a treemap structure, as well as a networkx graph (in the latter case after clustering on cosine similarities of the TFIDF vector representations of the company names).

-The example is tested using python 3.6 naitively and 3.8 in the docker version.
+The example is tested using python 3.6 natively and 3.8 in the docker version.
 You can run the demo either directly (natively) or use repo2docker to configure and run in docker respectively.